MediaComem/comem-devmobil/subjects/angular-standalone/README.md

 they should focus on **presenting data** and **delegate data access** to specialized classes.
 **Services** are here to fill that role.

-  > This helps your components remain as simple as possible while services handle your business logic.
+  > This helps your components remain as simple as possible while services handle your business logic and shared state.

-- **Services** can be used by multiples Components, Directives, Pipes, etc, which helps in repeating the same logic.
+- **Services** can be used by multiples Components, Directives, Pipes, etc, which helps in repeating the same logic or using a shared state.

 > **Angular CLI**: Use `ng generate service <ServiceName>` to create all the files for a new service